University of Maine

 Life on and around campus

 If you’re looking for a classic New England college town, Orono is it.
-Bike the trails.
-Paddle a kayak or canoe on the Penobscot and Stillwater Rivers just steps outside your residence hall.
-Or meet friends downtown to watch the Red Sox on TV while enjoying a red snapper hot dog and blueberry soda.
-The Bangor Mall, with more than 80 stores, is also a short bus or car ride from campus.
+Bike the trails, paddle a kayak or canoe on the Penobscot and Stillwater Rivers just steps outside your residence hall, or meet friends downtown.
+The Bangor Mall is also a short bus or car ride from campus.

-On campus, experience Broadway productions such as Spring Awakening and Grease, play rugby, or become involved in one of more than 200 student clubs and organizations.
-Fourteen percent of UMaine students join one of the 26 fraternities and sororities on campus.
+On campus, experience Broadway productions, play rugby, or become involved in one of more than 200 student clubs and organizations and UMaine’s 27 fraternities and sororities.

 Get real-world experience

-UMaine undergraduates have more than 770 options to study abroad, including travel study courses and volunteering in countries around the world.
+UMaine undergraduates have more than 400 options to study abroad, including travel study courses led by UMaine professors.

 UMaine undergraduates have extraordinary opportunities to take part in research and hands-on learning.
-Join SPIFFY, the student investment club, and help manage a $2.26 million real-money portfolio.
-Study black bear cubs and track bear populations in the field as a wildlife ecology major.
+Join SPIFFY, the student investment club, and help manage a $2.72 million real-money portfolio.
+Study black bear cubs and track bear populations in the field as a Wildlife Ecology major.
 Train for a teaching career in urban, rural, and international classrooms.
 Engineering majors can choose from a network of established internships that often lead to employment after graduation.
 Regardless of your major, you will graduate with the skills and experience employers demand.

-For complete information on how to apply, visit www.go.umaine.edu/apply.
+For complete information on how to apply, visit go.umaine.edu/apply.

-Colleges and Programs: The College of Education and Human Development; the College of Engineering; the College of Liberal Arts and Sciences; the College of Natural Sciences, Forestry, and Agriculture; and the Maine Business School, as well as the Honors College, offering over 90 majors and academic programs, 75 master’s programs, and 30 doctoral programs
+Colleges and Programs: The College of Education and Human Development; the College of Engineering; the College of Liberal Arts and Sciences; the College of Natural Sciences, Forestry, and Agriculture; and the Maine Business School, as well as the Honors College; offering more than 100 degree programs through which students can earn graduate certificates, master’s, doctoral, or professional science master’s degrees